Prunus avium, Prunus cerasus

-- Tye reflective tape to branches to distract and disorient birds
+- Tying reflective tape to branches to distract and disorient birds.

-- Use a dummy owl/hawk and move its location daily
+- Using a dummy owl/hawk and move its location daily.

-- Eliminate insects on the branches to deter birds
+- Eliminating insects on the branches to deter birds.

-- Install a birdhouse to attract the predatory kestrel
+- Installing a birdhouse to attract the predatory kestrel.

-- Plant wildflowers like echinacea and rudbeckia to give birds an easier meal
+- Planting wildflowers like echinacea and rudbeckia to give birds an easier meal.

 I’ve pulled out too many dead birds and chipmunks from bird netting to ever use it at my own home, but it does work to keep your fruit harvest safe from damage.